TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/CommandControllers/Index.rst

          */
         protected function configure()
         {
-            $this->setDescription('Show entries from the sys_log database table of the last 24 hours.');
+            $this->setDescription('Show entries from the sys_log database table of the last 24 hours.')
-            $this->setHelp('Prints a list of recent sys_log entries.' .
+               ->setHelp('Prints a list of recent sys_log entries.' .
 LF .
 'If you want to get more detailed information, use the --verbose option.');
         }

         /**